ricksteruk/aya_devnet_guide/guide_join_devnet.md

 Go to the [Talisman Website](https://www.talisman.xyz/) and follow the instructions to install the talisman wallet extension.

-#### Restore or Generate a EVM Wallet
+#### Restore or Generate a Ethereum Wallet

-Use your mnemonic to restore the wallet in Talisman or create a new account.
+Use your mnemonic to restore the wallet in Talisman or create a new Ethereum account.

 #### Add AyA DevNet to Talisman